-MISSION HILL - The first SRF loan awarded to Mission Hill will be used to construct a new water tower and install new water lines to loop dead-end lines.
+MISSION HILL - The first SRF loan awarded to Mission Hill was used to construct a new water tower and install new water lines to loop dead-end lines.
 The loan was in the amount of \$250,000 at 3.25 percent for 20 years.
 The loan was subsequently deobligated in full at the request of the city.

 MITCHELL - The city of Mitchell received a \$6,000,000 loan at 4.5 percent interest for 20 years to connect to the B-Y Rural Water System by constructing a water pipeline from Lesterville west and north to Mitchell.
 The project involved 61 miles of pipe, two pumping stations, a water storage reservoir, a meter station and appurtenances.
 The city's second Drinking Water SRF loan was used to construct a 1,000,000-gallon elevated water storage tank to replace a water tower built in 1928.
 The \$2,360,000 loan, at 3 percent for 20 years, included \$354,000 of principal forgiveness through the American Recovery and Reinvestment Act of 2009.
+Mitchell's third loan in the amount of \$1,028,000 replaced water lines on Sanborn Boulevard between 1st and 15th Avenues.
+Mitchell's fourth loan in the amount of \$690,000 replaced water lines along various street segments located within the city's east central drainage basin.
+Both loans are at 2.25 percent for 20 years.
+Mitchell received its fifth loan in the amount of \$1,175,000 at 1.875 for 30 years to rehabilitate the west water tower and replace valves in the valve vault.
+The city was awarded its sixth loan for construction of a 2.5-million-gallon capacity ground storage tank and associated pump station and chemical feed facility and to make modifications to the water distribution system.
+The loan was for \$11,000,000 at 1.875 percent for 30 years.